-All applicants and participants must meet the funding opportunity’s eligibility criteria specific to their role in the project.
-Professional artists may participate as research collaborators, consultants and/or professional service providers, or participants.
+Insight Grant and Insight Development Grant applicants and participants must meet the funding opportunity’s eligibility criteria specific to their role in the project.
+Professional artists may participate as research collaborators, consultants and/or professional service providers.
 If artists are involved as paid consultants or participants, their fees should be in accordance with the principal investigator’s institutional requirements.
-Applicants should consult artist representation agencies, such as the Canadian Artists' Representation / Le Front des artistes canadiens, the Union des artistes, or the Canadian Actors’ Equity Association, for more detailed information about artists’ fees.
+Applicants should consult artist representation agencies—such as the Canadian Artists' Representation, the Union des artistes or the Canadian Actors’ Equity Association—for more detailed information about artists’ fees.

 What should I do?